Grupo Ruptura: About

-Founding Members
+Founding members

-The seven founding members of the group include Waldemar Cordeiro, Anatol Władysław, Leopoldo Haar, Lothar Charoux, Kazmer Féjer, Geraldo de Barros, and Luiz Sacilotto.
-Collectively creating a manifesto that described their commitment to objectivity and abstraction, in opposition to the figurative painting, which they believed to be inaccessible to the public and clouded by human emotions.
+The seven founding members of the group were Waldemar Cordeiro, Anatol Władysław, Leopoldo Haar, Lothar Charoux, Kazmer Féjer, Geraldo de Barros, and Luiz Sacilotto.
+They collectively created a manifesto that described their commitment to objectivity and abstraction, in opposition to figurative painting, which they believed to be inaccessible to the public and clouded by human emotions.

-Anatol Wladyslaw (1913-2004)
+Anatol Wladyslaw (1913–2004)

 Born in Warsaw, Anatol Wladyslaw Naftali is most known for his work as a painter, designer, and engraver.
-Like many of the founding members of Grupo Ruptura Anatol's background did not originate in the arts.
-Earning first a degree as an electronic engineer in 1939.
+Like many of the founding members of Grupo Ruptura, his background did not originate in the arts.
+He first earned a degree as an electronic engineer in 1939.
 Earning his art degree in 1944, he exhibited for the first time shortly after in 1948.
 Following his first exhibition, he encountered Cordeiro and gained interest in constructivism.
-Artistically, Wladyslaw created constructive art through geometric oil paintings.
+Wladyslaw created constructive art through geometric oil paintings.
 Over time he evolved from constructionist to a sort of informal abstraction, nearing figuration.

-A collection of Anatol Wladyslaw is located at the Museum of Fine Arts, Houston, and can be seen HERE.
+A collection of Wladyslaw's work is located at the Museum of Fine Arts, Houston.

-Geraldo de Barros (1923-1998)
+Geraldo de Barros (1923–1998)

-Born in São Paulo, Geraldo de Barros played a crucial role in the formation of multiple artistic movements and groups within his lifetime.
-Barros began informal artistic studies of drawing and painting in Clovis Graciano's studio in 1945 before formally attending Foto Cine Clube Bandeirante in 1948.
+Born in São Paulo, Geraldo de Barros played a crucial role in the formation of multiple artistic movements and groups.
+He began informal artistic studies of drawing and painting in Clovis Graciano's studio in 1945 before formally attending Foto Cine Clube Bandeirante in 1948.
 His artistic journey began behind the lens in sports photography.
-It was with these photos where he began to experiment stylistically with layering, cutting, drilling, and painting over the photos.
-Although he is widely known for his participation and foundation in Grupo Ruptura, his legacy continues more through his founding of Cooperativa Unilabor and Hobjeto Moveis- where he produced furniture and logo-designs This could perhaps be seen as a more capitalistic project.
-However, his products were innovative, multi functional, and were accessible to the public.
+He experimented with layering, cutting, drilling, and painting over the photos.
+Although he is widely known for his participation in Grupo Ruptura, his legacy continues more through his founding of Cooperativa Unilabor and Hobjeto Moveis, where he produced furniture and logo designs.
+This could perhaps be seen as a more capitalistic project.
+However, his products were innovative, multi-functional, and accessible to the public.
 All while adhering to roots in constructive theory and characteristics.

-Geraldo de Barros exhibition held at the Tierney Gardarin Gallary, which can be seen HERE.
+A de Barros exhibition was held at the Tierney Gardarin Gallery.